-This indicator normally comes on for a few seconds when you turn the ignition switch to ON (II).
+This indicator normally comes on for a few seconds when you turn the ignition switch to the ON (II) position.
 If it comes on while driving, it indicates that one or more of your vehicle's tires are extremely low on pressure.

 If this happens, pull to the side of the road when it is safe, check which tire has lost the pressure on the tire pressure monitor, and determine the cause.
-If it is because of a flat tire, replace the flat tire with the compact spare (see page 264), and have the flat tire repaired as soon as possible.
-If two or more tires are underinflated, call a professional towing service (see page 286).
-Refer to page 199 for more information.
+If it is because of a flat tire, replace the flat tire with the compact spare (see page 274), and have the flat tire repaired as soon as possible.
+If two or more tires are underinflated, call a professional towing service (see page 296).
+Refer to page 204 for more information.